luckman212/obsidian-plugin-downloader/README.md

 ### What?

-This is a script to search, download and maintain a local repository of Obsidian plugins, which can be used as a reference for other developers.
+This is a script to search, download and maintain a local repository of Obsidian plugins, which can be used as a reference for your own research and development.

 ### Why?